 PLEASE NOTE: Winter departures have unspecified outside cabins with windows on the Norwegian coastal voyage, we are able to upgrade cabins on request to superior or suites.

 Activities differ when travelling in Autumn (before the snow arrives).
-Autumn Activites in Ivalo will be a husky wagon ride, Finnish Smoke sauna experience and Aurora hunting by car.
+Autumn Activites in Ivalo will be a husky wagon ride, wood sauna experience and Aurora hunting by car.

 We recommend arriving into Helsinki a day or so before the tour starts and enjoying this city.
 The first few days on tour is very busy and not being affected by jetlag will help you enjoy the activities.